 EastRussia is not responsible for any mistakes in the translated text.
 Sorry for the inconvinience.

 Please refer to the text in Russian as a source.

 Clean Planet - an investment in the future

-- The state should not build fences and invent new laws, but help to build bridges between business and the environment in order to convince businesses that a clean planet is also a profitable investment in the future.
+- The state should not build fences and come up with new laws, but help build bridges between business and the environment in order to convince business that a clean planet is also a profitable investment in the future.

 The specialists of the Clean Seas Fund have extensive experience in conducting monitoring and auditing studies of the environmental situation in the existing ports in the Russian Federation and are well aware of the environmental problems accompanying the transshipment of cargo, especially dusty cargo; have extensive experience in eliminating negative environmental factors accompanying this type of economic activity.
 Our specialists, and I myself, were in almost all ports where coal is being rolled.
 Let's start from the south: Tuapse - the most powerful, then - Taganrog, Yeisk, Ust-Luga - a powerful port in the Baltic, then - Arkhangelsk, Murmansk, Vostochny port, Vladivostok, Nakhodka.
 There are practically no closed coal terminals, except Ventspils in Europe.
 But Ventspils is limitedly connected by practically finding a port in the city.
 And the rest of the ports, like Antwerp and Rotterdam, where a huge amount of coal is being rolled, are of open type.